Planning to take up Scuba Diving lessons? Here is how to choose a reliable dive operator.

 To fulfil the last requirement, many dive operators bundle their open water diver course with a trip to Malaysia, such as to Pulau Tioman (located off the the east coast of the Peninsula).
 These are usually run as a weekend getaway, leaving Singapore on Friday evenings, crossing the border by bus and heading north to the coastal town of Mersing, before transferring by boat to Tioman.
 The open water training dives are completed over two days, on Saturday as well as Sunday morning, before making the return journey home.

-Others can also include a live aboard departing directly from Singapore, without the hassle of going through immigration.
+Others can also include a live aboard departing directly from Singapore, without the hassle of going through immigration, example like going onboard MV Mega Explorer, they usually cost more of course.
 Some dive shops also conduct their open water training dives in Singapore waters, at the southern island of Pulau Hantu.

 An entry-level scuba diving programme, like the PADI Scuba Diver and Open Water Diver Course, is the gateway for beginners to the underwater world.
 Upon successfully completing and passing the theory and practical portions of the course, students are given an open water diver licence, which is internationally recognised and gives them the opportunity to dive in other locations worldwide.
 Some training agencies are more recognised in other parts of the world, outside Singapore.

 Before signing up for a dive course, it’s good to ask how the trip to Malaysia or other places are being run.
 Some dive operators have their own coaches and dive boats, which means that the trip runs according to their schedule and timings.
 Once you reach Mersing, the dive boat is ready to depart.